eyedeekay/go-I2P-jpackage/README.md

 The executable produced by this is a standalone binary that can be built for any platform, but it does not support cross-compilation.
-It is designed to be `go get` able and `import` able on any platform supported by Java 17 an Jpackage, but it **REQUIRES** all the same build dependencies as `i2p.firefox`.
+It is designed to be `go get` able and `import` able on any platform supported by Java 17 an Jpackage, but it **REQUIRES** all the same build dependencies as `i2p.firefox`. `i2p.firefox` uses `make` for a lot of stuff which is obnoxious to use on Windows and totally my fault, and also totally unnecessary.
 If it turns out to be a non-stupid idea, then I will cut those build dependencies down to just `bash`.
+Because I literally cannot imagine the person who does Go development on Windows without at least `git bash` and if I met them, I would probably not like them.

 To produce the executable, run: